ethans333/curveMeanTensorFlow/README.md

 # curveMeanTensorFlow
 Calculate the mean of a curve based on a dataset calculated from a function with random offset values.
+You can try it out [here](https://affectionate-bhaskara-eb23b5.netlify.app/).

 <div style="float: left;">
 <img src="images/cmts.PNG" height="500" />